 Like in the lineup above, you might have to swap out one or two of your Knights to get AoE control units on lvl8 or 9 instead of lvl 10.

 P.S. instead of going Warlocks and Shadow Fiend, you can go for Dragons and CK.
 A lvl2 or 3 DK with the Troll buff is a force to be reckoned with.

-In this example, the other two mages are Ogre (a strong early-game unit whose buff benefits CK, DK or Luna) and Lina - traditionally not considered the best mage, but in this case, she is your 4th human.
-The (4) Humans chance to silence shouldn’t be underestimated.
-Silencing the enemy frontline AoE disables (Tide, Kunkka, Disruptor, Medusa) could win you fights.
+In this example, the other mages are KotL and Lina, which allows you to reach (4) or in this case (6) Humans.
+The chance to silence shouldn’t be underestimated.
+Silencing the enemy frontline AoE disables (Tide, Kunkka, Disruptor, Medusa) could win you fights in the late game.

 It’s usually worthwhile to try to get Dragon Knight to lvl3.
 Even if you don’t succeed, you can always use 2 two-star Dragon Knights in your lineup for increased DPS.

 Frontline: Chaos Knight, Omni Knight, Abaddon, Medusa,